mb0/xelf-go/doc/lit_reg_split.md

 The type system was already changed to use the program environment to resolve type references and is discussed in the [field reference doc](./field_refs.md).

-We factor out the reflection caches to be process shared globals.
+We factor out a reflection cache and use a process-shared global by default.
+We can still provide isolated caches for tests.

 We keep the literal registry for mapping to user provided value implementations, and try to reduce its api to a minimum and to ideally make it optional and use it explicitly at api boundaries.